Colt McCoy: 2005 season

-As a freshman, he was given a redshirt year so he did not play during the team's 2005 national championship season.
-He served as the quarterback for the scout team in practice against the starting defense.
+As a freshman, McCoy was given a redshirt year, so he did not play during the team's 2005 national championship season.
+McCoy served as the quarterback for the scout team in practice against the starting defense.
 During this time, Matt McCoy (no relation) was officially listed as the number three quarterback behind Vince Young and Matt Nordgren.
 When Brown chose to play Matt McCoy in four separate game situations where Texas had a commanding lead, confusion arose as to which McCoy was in the game.
 Many sportscasters mistakenly referred to Matt McCoy as Colt McCoy, as Colt was the more widely known player.
 The following year, with Young forgoing his senior year to enter the NFL and Nordgren graduating, the position of starting quarterback for the defending National Champion Texas Longhorns came down to a competition between redshirt freshman Colt McCoy and true freshman Jevan Snead.